Jeeppler/qubes-cheatsheet/qubes-cheatsheet.md

 `qvm-shutdown --all` - *shutdowns all VM's*

 #### qvm-kill
-\- *kills a VM - same as pulling out the power cord - immediate shutdown*
+\- *Kills a VM - same as pulling out the power cord - immediate shutdown*

 usage: `qvm-kill [options] <vm-name>`